 We are able to help with information, advice and the booking of extra nights in Hoi An.
 For onward flights we suggest looking at www.jetstar.com.
 Please remember that the nearest aiport is Da Nang half an hour away.
 For those leaving on the last day of the tour transport to the airport is included.

 Markers below are clickable as are the markers on the map itself.

 Check trip dates and availablility below.
 Click the Book This Date button to go ahead and make a booking, alternatively you can make a no-obligation request for us to keep you informed about the status of a trip or changes to a trip by clicking the Register Interest button against a date.

 2018: 04 Mar - 17 Mar

 Rental bikes for this tour are from our local supplier.
-The are Giant AnyRoad adventure sport bikes available with either drop or flat handle bars.
+They are either Giant AnyRoad adventure sport bikes available with either drop or flat handle bars or hard tail MTBs.

 Rental bike price £170